Sun & Skin News

 Hugh Jackman knows a lot about skin cancer.
 Over the years, the Australian actor has had several basal cell carcinomas (BCCs) removed.
 In April 2023, Jackman posted an Instagram video after having two new biopsies on lesions that his dermatologist identified as potential BCCs.
 In the video, he urged fans to use sun protection.
 “I want to take this opportunity to remind you: For those of us in the northern hemisphere, summer is coming.
 Please wear sunscreen.
 It is just not worth it, no matter how much you want a tan… trust me, trust me.
 Put some sunscreen on.
 You will still have an incredible time out there.
 Please be safe.”

 While the 2023 biopsies came back negative for skin cancer, Jackman is strongly committed to raising awareness by using social media to discuss his skin cancer history.
 In his post, he explains “I know you’ve heard me talk about my basal cell carcinomas.
-I’m going to keep taking about them.
+I’m going to keep talking about them.
 And if it reminds even one person to put on sunscreen, then I’m happy.”

 Spreading the Word on Social Media